ARTICLE Stephanie Matheson

 Getting architectural plans drawn up for your project is one of the first steps to get your renovation underway.
 When excavating or converting a basement space, typically engineering work is necessary to provide sufficient support.
 This is a major cost influencer, so a large percentage of your renovation costs will be determined by the kind of structural and foundation work that will need to be done.

 Extending your home below ground level is generally more expensive than a same level home extension because more work is required.
-You should plan on spending from around $250,000* to $500,000* for a space that’s ready for you to move in to, including materials, labour and project management.
+You should plan on spending at least $45,000* for a space that’s ready for you to move in to, including materials, labor and project management.
 Basement conversions can vary greatly in terms of cost factors, so estimates need to be provided on a case-by-case basis.

-How do I support and protect my existing house?
+How can I support and protect my existing house?

 The main concern with a basement conversion is how to support and protect your existing house.
-First of all the existing structure requires propping.
-In fact, you could spend between $7,000* and $10,000* on support work just to secure your present home, before any excavation work can even start, When the building phase begins, strong foundations need to be put in place to ensure your extension will support the main house.
+First of all, the existing structure requires propping.
+When the building phase begins, strong foundations need to be put in place to ensure your extension will support the main house.
 This typically requires steel and concrete structures.
 The soil type of your property may have an impact on the cost as loose or unstable soil such as ash or sand may require more work.

 Apart from structural work, one of the most important issues is creating a watertight space.
 Solid sheet membrane is the material most commonly specified, along with insulation and a system of drainage pipes that lead the water away from your house.
 It’s worth planning this part of the renovation carefully to ensure your new living space is sealed properly and stays dry long-term.

-What tools can I use to reduce labour cost?
+What tools can I use to reduce labor cost?

-While hiring extra machinery incurs additional costs, the use of small excavators can really speed up the renovation process and hence save time and reduce labour costs.
-A small digger with operator could cost around $300* to $600* a day, and it’s usually necessary to hire a small dump truck along with it, which can add up to an extra $200* to $300* a day.
+While hiring extra machinery incurs additional costs, the use of small excavators can really speed up the renovation process and hence save time and reduce labor costs.
+A small digger could cost around $275*+ a day to hire, and it’s usually necessary to hire a small dump truck along with it, which can add up to an extra $150*+ a day.
 If you get a fixed price quote from your builder, these costs should be factored in.
 However, there can be unforeseen soil-related problems such as striking rocks or large tree roots that can slow down work, and increase costs.

 Rubbish removal costs are often forgotten about in the planning stages, though for a large-scale excavation project they could add up quickly and blow your budget (having a contingency budget is key).
 Access to the building site has a big impact on the cost.
 For example, if site access is limited it may take two or three times as long to get the excavated soil out.